mananmadan/Snapchat-Filters-OpenCV/README.md

 ![opencv](opencv.png) ![tf-keras](tf-keras.jpeg)

 ## TODO
+- Time everything and see what
+- Use Numpy Operation Instead of Loops for applying filters on the image
+- Write an argument parser for command line
 - Add filters for mouth also! (using the lip tracking mechanism!)
+- Train a face detection algorithm instead of haar-cascades
+   - If haar-cascades is taking significant time
+- If calculation label points takes time , then save the points for a particular person and only detect if a new person is found
-- Make a youtube vedio for it!
+- Make a youtube vedio and blog for it!
-- Make a flask web app
+- Implement Optical Flow stuff to give a 3D View?